amdoyle/tax-app/tax-calculator/README.md

 ## Requirements

-* Implement your solution in JavaScript or using Python.
+* Implement your solution using JavaScript or Python.
 * If using JavaScript:
     * Create a simple, yet visually appealing and responsive design.
     * Target the latest stable version of [Google Chrome](https://www.google.com/chrome/).